wawiesel/Testing123/README.rst

 The first include handles all the TriBITS setup and everything else.
 If built as a **project**, then the ConfigureProject command is executed first, then the ConfigurePackage command (ConfigureSuperPackage is also available).
-If you were to include Testing123 as an external package in a pure project, then your CMakeLists.txt would look like:
+If you were to include Testing123 as an external package in a pure project (I would recommend at ``external/Testing123``, then your CMakeLists.txt would look like:

 .. code-block:: cmake